gwu-cs-sysprog/lectures/07/01_exercises.md

 - See the TODO in the `main`.
     When you change the order, what do you see?
-- Is there a problem when we use both fast and slow clients?
+- Is there generally a problem when we use both fast and slow clients?